Living in Chelmsford

 Is Chelmsford a good place to live?

-What schools are in Chelmsford?
+What are the schools in Chelmsford like?

-What is the transport like in Chelmsford?
+What is the average house price in Chelmsford?

 Where does this data come from?